POSYDON-code/POSYDON/docs/_source/getting-started/first-grids.rst

 Plot a `PSyGrid` object
 -----------------------

-Beside getting the values itself there are plotting functionalities available to display the content of a :samp:`PSyGrid` object.
-There are three main plotting functionalities:
+There are three main plotting functionalities available to display the content of a :samp:`PSyGrid` object:

-- :samp:`plot`: This creates a one dimensional plot from the :samp:`PSyGrid`.
+- :samp:`plot`: This creates a one-dimensional plot from the :samp:`PSyGrid`.
   An example can be found in the :ref:`tutorials <plot_1d>`.
 The code details are available in the
   :py:func:`PSyGrid.plot <posydon.grids.psygrid.PSyGrid.plot>` code and the
   :py:class:`visualization <posydon.visualization.plot1D>` library.
-- :samp:`plot2D`: This creates a two dimensional representation from the :samp:`PSyGrid`.
+- :samp:`plot2D`: This creates a two-dimensional representation from the :samp:`PSyGrid`.
 Again, an example can be found in the :ref:`tutorials <plot_2d>`.
 The code details are available in the :py:func:`PSyGrid.plot <posydon.grids.psygrid.PSyGrid.plot2D>` code and the